 On the other hand, it is only fair to advise Nigeria's military rulers that those of them who for short-sighted personal gains insist on continuing with the wrong ways of military dictatorship shall be bludgeoned by history's judgment.
 We must let them know that those who fail to see that military dictatorship in the post-Cold War era is incongruous with the international norms of civilized leadership must be ready to be the scum-bag of international affairs.
 Nigerian military dictators who refuse to heed the times should be ready to join the tragic memories of other African destructive dictators: Idi Amin, Joseph Mobutu, and Jean Bokassa.
 The difference, of course, would be that these were not aware that history would spit at them.
 Nigerian military rulers who knowingly lead their own country into the path of disgrace and self-destruction should not expect kindness from Nigerian scholars whose responsibility it is to record Nigeria's national history.

-sociologists, lawyers, historians and philosophers -- as Nigerian
+historians and philosophers -- as Nigerian scholars from various

-from various disciplines, we are collectively and ultimately the
+disciplines, we are collectively and ultimately the handmaiden of the

-of the history of our nation that shall be called upon to pass judgment
+history of our nation that shall be called upon to pass judgment on

-with the Nigerian public is at stake here.
-We must understand our
+credibility with the Nigerian public is at stake here.
+We must